What Is a Cataract?

 This option combines the optics of advanced wavefront-designed monofocal IOL with modern surgical planning and techniques to provide a higher quality and overall enhanced vision with a monofocal designed IOL.
 These techniques will also further reduce or eliminate your need for distance glasses including low levels of pre-existing astigmatism.
 In a clinical study, these more advanced optics provided improved visibility, better contrast sensitivity, and reduced glare.

 Vision correction decisions are among the most important you will ever make.
-There are many intraocular lens (IOL) options available, including traditional monofocal, multifocal, and accommodating IOLs.
+There are many intraocular lens (IOL) options available, including traditional monofocal, advanced monofocal, toric and multifocal, IOLs.
 Your doctor will discuss all the options available and recommend the IOL that is best for you.

 Presbyopic Correcting IOLs